pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Pragmas.md

 Changes the number of FILE structures that are allocated.
 The default value is 10, for systems without a storage driver this can be reduced to 3 with no ill effects.

+`-pragma-define:CLIB_OPEN_MAX=xx`

+When generating CP/M and MSXDOS1 applications configures the number of FCBs allocated by the program.
+This defaults to CLIB_FOPEN_MAX but in most cases can be easily reduced.
+If set to 0, then it's recommended that `-lndos` is added to the command line.

+`-pragma-define:CRT_ENABLE_COMMANDLINE=0`

+Disables gathering argc and argv for main on that targets that support command line arguments.
+When this pragma is supplied, argc and argv are garbage and should not be used.

+`-pragma-define:CRT_COMMANDLINE_REDIRECTION=0`

+Disables the file redirection ('<', '>') behaviour when parsing command line arguments.

 ## Generic console (VT52) behaviour

 `-pragma-redirect:fputc_cons=fputc_cons_generic` or `--generic-console`